patrik64/adventofcode/2021/13/README.md

 Because the paper is transparent, the dot just below them in the result (at ``0,3``) remains visible, as it can be seen through the transparent paper.

-Also notice that some dots can end up overlapping; in this case, the dots merge together and become a single dot.
+Also notice that some dots can end up **overlapping**; in this case, the dots merge together and become a single dot.

 The second fold instruction is fold along ``x=5``, which indicates this line: